pericleskb/iot-secure/README.txt

 # Start mosquitto broker from terminal
 8. sudo mosquitto -c /etc/mosquitto/mosquitto.conf
-   You can also monitor all the logs of the broker by subscribing to the all topic with "mosquitto_sub -h raspberrypi.local -t "#" -v"

 # Install and run the web server and MariaDB using docker and provide PEM password
 9. Go to iot-secure/web_server_project and run "sudo docker compose up --build"